mredigonda/AOE2-Civs-Overlay/README.md

 ![Screenshot showcasing the app at work](./demo.png)

 A sleek, always-on-top overlay application that provides instant access to Age of Empires 2 civilization information during gameplay.
-Perfect for streamers, competitive players, and anyone who wants quick reference to civ bonuses without alt-tabbing.
+Perfect for anyone who wants a quick reference without a second monitor or alt-tabbing.

+Note: you need to run Age of Empires II in "Full Desktop" in Options → Graphics → Display Mode.

 ![AOE2 Overlay](https://img.shields.io/badge/Age%20of%20Empires%202-Overlay-brightgreen)
 ![Electron](https://img.shields.io/badge/Electron-37.3.0-blue)